-Any member of your household who is over 16 and under 60 years old – and not exempt – must register for work during the SNAP application process, this happens when you sign the application.106 C.M.R. § 362.310(link is external).
+Any member of your household who is over 16 and under 60 years old – and not exempt – must register for work during the SNAP application process, this happens when you sign the application.106 C.M.R. § 362.310.
 SNAP work registration rules are different from the ABAWD time limit rules.

-The SNAP ABAWD 3-month time limit is not in effect at this time.
-The SNAP "voluntary quite" rules are in effect.
+The SNAP ABAWD 3-month time limit is not in effect in Massachusetts at this time.
+The "voluntary quit" rules, however, are in effect.
 See What is considered a “good cause” reason if I quit my job?
 Check MassLegalServices.org/DTA-COVID-19 for updates.

 If you are between 16 and 59 years old, unless you are exempt, you agree when you sign the SNAP application that while you are getting SNAP: